JenyMzo/test_with_ava/exercises/friday-the-thirteen/instruction.md

 Months That Begin on a Sunday will Always have a Friday the 13th

-Write a tests for the function `isFridayTheThirteen`, it will assure that function returns `true` when passing `sunday` in it.
+Write a test for the function `isFridayTheThirteen`, it will assure that function returns `true` when passing `sunday` in it.

 The function will be provided in `process.argv[2]`.